 Below, you can find resources and ways to uplift the AAPI community nationwide and in your own community!

-5 AAPI Heritage Month Facts To Know
+5 Facts To Know About AAPI Heritage Month History

-- Asian American Pacific Islander Heritage Month was originally a week; it was President Carter who signed it into law in 1978 designating a week to celebrate the AAPI community.
+- Asian American Pacific Islander Heritage Month was originally a week; it was President Jimmy Carter who signed it into law in 1978 designating a week to celebrate the AAPI community.

-- President George H. W. Bush signed a bill in 1990 that extended the week into the full month and President Obama changed the name to Asian American and Pacific Islander Heritage Month in 2009.
+- President George H. W. Bush signed a bill in 1990 that extended the week into the full month and President Barack Obama changed the name to Asian American and Pacific Islander Heritage Month in 2009.

 - According to the 2020 Census, there are 24 million people in the United States who fall under the umbrella of AAPI, and the Pew Research Center has found that Asian Americans are the fastest-growing ethnic group in America.